CARBETH & GOVAN- renewing resistance

 This is the last full day that will run into a shared night, and then a morning after of waking and walking.

-“My husband’s family were forcibly removed from their Croft in Sutherland the end of the 18th C. In fact it is documented that Hugh MacBeth was burned alive in his cottage as his son went to Inverness to contest the evictions with Patrick Sellar, the Duke of Sutherlands enforcer.”
+“My husband’s family were forcibly removed from their Croft in Sutherland at the end of the 18th C. In fact it is documented that Hugh MacBeth was burned alive in his cottage as his son went to Inverness to contest the evictions with Patrick Sellar, the Duke of Sutherlands enforcer.”

 On the way there was - for me - the most extraordinary happening.